micheleantonazzi/intelligent-systems/README.md

 ### Pre-Processing

 Every single frame of radar targets and a single frame of the radar cube (low-level data) is fetched and pre-processed.
 First, radar targets with low compensated (absolute) velocity are considered as static and are filtered out.
 Then, corresponding target-level and low-level radar data are connected.
-Next, we look up each remaining dynamic radar target, such as a grid cell in the radar cube based on their reported range, azimuth, and (relative) velocity (*r*, *α*, *v~r~*).
-Afterward, a 3D block of the radar cube is cropped around each radar target’s grid cell with radius in range/azimuth/Doppler dimensions (L, W, H).
+Next, we look up each remaining dynamic radar target, such as a grid cell in the radar cube based on their reported range, azimuth, and (relative) velocity ($r$, $\alpha$, $v_r$).
+Afterward, a 3D block of the radar cube is cropped around each radar target’s grid cell with radius in range/azimuth/Doppler dimensions ($L$, $W$, $H$).

 ### Network

 The *RTCnet* structure can be seen in detail in the figure above.
 The network is composed of three modules:

 * **Down-Sample Range and Azimuth Dimensions:** it aims to encode the radar target’s spatial neighborhood’s Doppler distribution into a tensor without extension in range or azimuth.
-In other words, it transforms the 1 × W × L × H sized data to a C × 1 × 1 × H sized tensor (sizes are given as Channel × Azimuth × Range × Doppler), where C was chosen as 25.
+In other words, it transforms the 1 × $W$ × $L$ × $H$ sized data to a $C$ × 1 × 1 × $H$ sized tensor (sizes are given as Channel × Azimuth × Range × Doppler), where C was chosen as 25.
 To do this, it contains two 3D convolutional layers (Conv) followed by two maxpool layers (MP).
 * **Process Doppler Dimension:** the aim of this module is to extract class information from the speed distribution around the target.
-It operates on the output of the first which is 25 × 1 × 1 × H. To do this, two 1D convolutions along the Doppler dimension are applied, each of them is followed by a maxpool layer.
-The output of this module is a 32 × 1 × 1 × H/8 block.
+It operates on the output of the first which is 25 × 1 × 1 × $H$.
+To do this, two 1D convolutions along the Doppler dimension are applied, each of them is followed by a maxpool layer.
+The output of this module is a 32 × 1 × 1 × $H/8$ block.
-* **Score Calculation:** The output of the second module is flattened and concatenated to the *target-level* features (*r*, *α*, *v~r~*, *RCS*) and used by this module.
+* **Score Calculation:** The output of the second module is flattened and concatenated to the *target-level* features ($r$, $\alpha$, $v_r$, $RCS$) and used by this module.
 It uses two fully connected layers with 128 nodes each to provide scores.
 The output layer has either four nodes (one for each class) for multi-class classification or two for binary tasks.

 ### Ensemble Classifying